factcast/factcast/factcast-site/documentation/content/factus/optimistic-locking.md

     * if not, prepare a change that creates the user
 1. check if a new user was created in between, and
     * repeat from the beginning if this is the case
-    * execute the change while emaking sure, no other change can interfere.
+    * execute the change while making sure no other change can interfere.

 In FactCast/Factus, there is no need to assign versionIds or Timestamps to aggregates or even have aggregates for that matter.
-All we need to do, is to define a 'scope' of an optimistic lock to check for concurrent changes in order to either discard the prepared changes and try again or publish the prepared change if there was no interfering change in between.
+All we have to do is to define a 'scope' of an optimistic lock to check for concurrent changes in order to either discard the prepared changes and try again, or to publish the prepared change if there was no interfering change in between.

 Let's look at the example above: